MicrosoftDocs/learn/learn-pr/sports-machine-learning/build-mixed-reality-with-babylonjs/includes/3-get-started-with-babylonjs.md

 Now you can test the scene being rendered in the browser!

 Run `npm start` and go to the localhost ([https://localhost:8080](https://localhost:8080?azure-portal=true)).
 If you still have it running from earlier, the hot reload should have refreshed when you saved your changes, and you'll see them reflected.
-The scene will be blank blue, because we haven't added any mesh objects or textures.
+The scene will be blank blue, because you haven't added any mesh objects or textures.

-Now that we've set up the basic elements of the scene, we're ready to start adding meshes and building out our Virtual Reality experience.
+Now that you've set up the basic elements of the scene, you're ready to start adding meshes and building out the Virtual Reality experience.

 © 2021 Warner Bros.
 Ent.
 All Rights Reserved.